AWI-ESM/documentation_AWI-CM3/source/how_to/debugging.rst

 for XIOS
 --------

+Applies to: any setup with XIOS, so AWI-CM3 v3.1 and later and every AWI-ESM3.
+AWI-CM3 v3.0 has no IO server.

 For the IO server debug flags can be set inside the xios source code folder at: ``awicm3-v3.2/xios/arch.fcm``.
 The exact path may vary by model version.
 Here you want to add some of the DEV and DEBUG flags to the BASE flags for Fortran or C, as appropriate: